top of page

 SW corner of 102nd Ave & 62nd St

 Allegan book p.
 18. Photo of school p.
 18. Moved to a field on Baseline Rd near Lacota.
 Built in 1860.
-Closed in 1974.
-1974 farm building remodeled as a residence.
-In 1962 there were 31 students enrolled
+In 1962, 31 students were enrolled.
+Reported that Crow was the last one-room school to close in 1971

 Allegan